 We all spend our lives with a small portion of our visual experience made up, like a virtual reality that is created deep within our brain.
 When you consider this fact and the fact that you probably never ever considered that a small portion of the things you see may not really be there, or is slightly off because our brain guessed what should be there incorrectly for a split second...then perhaps you will open your mind to the possibility that what you see is not as certain that you think and that your brain have the ability to see far more than you think.

 The way we see the world around us is for many the most important way we have to verify what we perceive as our reality, but have you ever experienced that despite being right where something happen you did not see it happen?
-This is called change blindness and it means that you simply do not notice a change because you are focused on something else.
-Another example is why eyewitness testimonies are different despite the fact that everyone saw the same thing?
+This is called change blindness and it means that

 It is not your eyes that dictate what we see, they are just the organs that send interpreted information about wavelengths of light.
 It is in your brain that this information is constructed into images and it does not always do so in the way we would like it to depending on many different factors.
 In fact it is safe to say that even if a hundred people watched the same sunset it would still be one hundred different interpretations depending on the subjects mood, age, state of mind and a hundred other factors.